Widowhood effect: Effects on social life

-The widowhood effect appears to have a higher impact in rural and intermediate areas compared to urban areas.
-One factor may be that there are greater distances to primary care services in rural areas, and this increases mortality due to discouraged health checkups.
-It is known that the size of family and social network coincides with physical functioning; the bigger the social group one belongs to the better they can physically function.
-Residential areas near green areas are associated with an increase in physical activity and lowered mortality.
-Researchers measured peak flow to show the increases or decreases in physical functioning, and the results suggest that married subjects have a higher peak flow compared to those divorced or widowed.

 Possible causes

-It was suggested that the widowhood effect was a mere coincidence resulting from the selection of partners with similar health risk.
+It has been suggested that the widowhood effect was a mere coincidence resulting from the selection of partners with similar health risks.
 In a recent study by Boyle and colleagues, it was concluded that the increased mortality rate of widows is caused by the death of their spouse.
 Researchers in the study used data from the Scottish Longitudinal Study to compare the ratios of death in widowed males and females.
-The male and female subjects were categorized into different groups dependent on the manner in which their spouse died.
-The results provided evidence that suggest a causal relationship between mortality rate and widowhood.
+The male and female subjects were categorized into different groups depending on the manner in which their spouse died.
+The results provided evidence that suggests a causal relationship between mortality rate and widowhood.

 In April 2016, the American Heart Association published an article regarding the phenomenon referred to as "broken heart syndrome".
 This particular syndrome seems to occur when a person experiences an overwhelming amount of stress in their life in a short period of time.
 The cases mentioned involved both positive events like winning the lottery as well as negative events like experiencing the death of a spouse.
 Though broken heart syndrome has been misdiagnosed as a heart attack, the differences between the two phenomena are clear.
-Heart attacks are the result of a blockage of arteries, but broken heart syndrome is the result of a hormone induced enlargement of a portion of the heart.
-The enlarged region of the heart is less effective in regard to pumping blood, and the normal sized regions of the heart are forced to work harder as a result.
+Heart attacks are the result of a blockage of arteries, but broken heart syndrome is the result of a hormone-induced enlargement of a portion of the heart.
+The enlarged region of the heart is less effective in regard to pumping blood, and the normal-sized regions of the heart are forced to work harder as a result.